QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   saturation level of a product.
 + Analysis of the impact of social network structure on product diffusion
-  dynamics: Study how different types of social network structures (such as small-world networks, scale-free networks, random networks, etc.) affect the spread and adoption speed of product information, as well as the relationship between these network characteristics and key indicators of the diffusion process (such as diffusion rate, peak time, saturation level, etc.).
+  dynamics: Study how different types of social network structures (such as small-world networks, random networks, etc.) affect the spread and adoption speed of product information, as well as the relationship between these network characteristics and key indicators of the diffusion process (such as diffusion rate, peak time, saturation level, etc.).